bernhardAxonIvy/doc/source/designer-guide/how-to/workflow/business-calendar.rst

       // e.g. on the Start tab of a Request Start Inscription Mask out.paymentDate = ivy.cal.getWorkDayIn(out.paymentDate, 0);

-You can set a calendar on tasks, cases, environments or applications.
+You can set a calendar on tasks, cases, environments, or applications.
-The variable (ivy.cal) references the calendar that is valid for the current context with the following priority:
+The variable (ivy.cal) references the calendar that is valid for the current context.
+It determines the valid calendar by checking:

-#. current task, if any is set
+#. the current task
-#. current case, if any is set
+#. the current case
-#. current environment, if any is set
+#. the current environment
-#. current application, if any is set
+#. the current application
-#. root calendar of the current application
+#. the root calendar of the current application, if none of the above have been
+   set explicitly.

-You can use another calender by referencing it by its name:
+You can use another calendar by referencing it by its name:

 ::

    ivy.cal.get("Zug").getWorkDayIn(2);

-If you want to configure business calendars for test purposes in your Designer environment you can change (or create if it doesn't exist yet) the ``app-designer.yaml`` file in folder ``<designer_path>/configuration``.
+If you want to configure business calendars for test purposes in your Axon Ivy Designer environment, you can change (or create if it doesn't exist yet) the ``app-designer.yaml`` file in folder ``<designer_path>/configuration``.
 Note that all values in this file are valid for all projects in your workspace and that they don't get cleared after a restart.

-See chapter :ref:`configuration-business-calendar`
-in the Engine Guide on how to configure business calendars on your Engine instance.
+See chapter :ref:`configuration-business-calendar` in the Engine Guide on how to configure business calendars on your Engine instance.